Call for Proposals

 The program for the two-day main conference will include a mix of plenary presentations and panels, flash talks, demonstrations, more in-depth "workshop" sessions, and some unconferencing, where attendees collaborate during the gathering to set additional session topics beyond the formal program.
 A full Hack Day follows the main conference, during which people will work together on specific hands-on projects.

-Proposals are encouraged that highlight the use of annotation in education, journalism/fact-checking, research and scholarship as well as annotation technology, although proposals on other topics are welcome.
-To foster a vibrant and inclusive intellectual community, we also strongly encourage proposals from presenters with diverse identities, cultural backgrounds and life experiences.
+Proposals were submitted highlighting the use of annotation in education, journalism/fact-checking, research and scholarship as well as annotation technology and other topics.
+To foster a vibrant and inclusive intellectual community, we also strongly encouraged proposals from presenters with diverse identities, cultural backgrounds and life experiences.